TorchedArchive/Lunaria/README.md

 Kanna is by default supposed to be a lightweight and quick shell that looks like other shells on Linux.
 It has custom prompts which provide variables for colors, username, hostname (computer name) and current working directory.

-It is still being developed but is currently very usable (if you don't mind missing tab for directories).
+It is still being developed but is currently very usable.

 # Screenshot
 Here is me using Kanna while developing it.